solo-system/solo-system.github.io/documentation/power/index.md

 are quite cheap.
 Nobody has deleted their "unwanted" data yet, which is telling.

-That said, a calendar mode would not be hard to add to the software, and it's probably near the top of the list for new functionality.
-Ask if you want it.
-And tell me what your schedule would be, so I can get an idea of what people want.

 ###  What about things like the Witty-Pi